schatt89/master_thesis/README.md

-# master_thesis
+# Master Thesis

-Multiple imputation for the longitudinal networks: a sensitivity study
+Topic: Multiple imputation for the longitudinal networks: a sensitivity study